Vyxal/Vyxal/documents/knowledge/elements.md

 ### Overloads

 - any a, any b: `cartesian-product(a,b)`
-- fun a, any b: `Apply a on b until b doesn't change`
+- fun a, any b: `Apply a on b until b does not change`
 -------------------------------
 ## Ẏ (Slice Until)